felschrr/felschrr/README.md

 # Hi there 👋

-🇫🇷 My name is Félix, and I am a Web developer student, currently in my 3rd year of **BUT Métiers du multimedia et de l'internet**
+🇫🇷 My name is Félix, and I am a Web developer student, currently in my 3rd year of **BUT Métiers du multimedia et de l'internet**.

-- 🔭 I’m currently working on 2 projects :
+- 🔭 I’m currently working on some of my projects :
-    - [**Skinpso**](https://github.com/felschrr/Skinpso), a React app to track your CS2 skins investments
+    - [**Skinpso**](https://github.com/felschrr/Skinpso), a React app to track your CS2 skins investments.
+    - [**Ipso Anime**](https://github.com/felschrr/Ipso_Anime), a React app to track users favourites anime & mangas and bookmark them.
-    - [**Ipso.gg**](https://github.com/felschrr/Ipso.gg), a React app to track your League of Legends stats & game history
+    - [**Ipso.gg**](https://github.com/felschrr/Ipso.gg), a React app to track your League of Legends stats & game history.

 - 📫 How to reach me: [E-mail 📧](mailto:felix.scherer@etu-umontpellier.fr)